-Dramatically Missing The Point: The French plantation owner poignantly accuses the Americans of this; North Vietnam is not fighting for Communism but for national independence, and the Vietnamese hate the Russians and the Chinese more than they hate the Americans.
+Dramatically Missing the Point: The French plantation owner poignantly accuses the Americans of this; He believes that North Vietnam is not fighting for Communism but for national independence, and the Vietnamese hate the Russians and the Chinese more than they hate the Americans:

 If tomorrow the Vietnamese are communists, they will be Vietnamese communists [...]
 You are fighting for the biggest nothing in history.

 Dwindling Party: As soon as the squad gets upriver near Kurtz, they start dropping like flies.

 The Eighties: While Apocalypse Now is considered by many to be the ultimate '70s film, it inspired a very important '80s movie trope: synthesizer scores.
 Although synths had been used in Hollywood films before, Apocalypse Nowstarted the trend of not just incorporating synths into the soundtrack but seamlessly integrating them as well, making them a "normal" part of the background instead of exploiting them as "science-fiction" gimmicks.

 Elites Are More Glamorous: Willard is with the 505th of 173rd Airborne Brigade assigned to MACV-SOG, ordered to assassinate Colonel Kurtz, who was Operations officer of the 5th Special Forces Group, and is helped by a Patrol Boat, Riverine, crew, and is escorted up the Nung River by Colonel Kilgore of the 1st Squadron of the 9th Air Cavalry.